otr4j/otrv4/otrv4.md

 The supported fields should not be duplicated.
 They are:

-> TODO Public Key and Forging Key both have pubkey-type identifiers (0x0010 and 0x0012 respectively) this seems redundant given unique identifiers in Client-Profile data-type.
+> TODO Public Key and Forging Key both have pubkey-type identifiers (0x0010 and 0x0012 respectively) this seems redundant given unique identifiers in Client-Profile field-types.

+> REMARK "owner" in owner instance tag is a bit misleading.
+(This is probably a remnant of what was previously called user-profile(?).)
+The client-profile is on per-client basis.
+It might be worth mentioning randomizing tag for each newly generated profile.
+(Not discussed, IIRC) There is risk when a client leaves unexpectedly then returns, because it uses the exact same instance-tags meaning that any residual sessions will be confused in thinking that a session is on-going with the (returned) client, i.e. reduced effectiveness for instance-tag as distinguisher.

 ```
 Client Profile owner instance tag (INT)